Skip to content

 Semantic models are wrappers around your Vulcan models.
 They take your technical tables and expose them in a business-friendly way.
 For detailed information, check out the Semantic Models documentation.

-• Expose dimensions — Specify which model columns become dimensions (things you can filter and group by)
+• Wraps a Vulcan model from models/ and picks which columns become dimensions you can filter and group by.

 Here's a simple example: